Encyclopedia Entry • Films Main

 Much ado was made in print late 1964 and early '65 of Joan Crawford being signed by William Castle to do this film.
 Joan had just recovered from a long illness that resulted in her losing her role in Hush Hush Sweet Charlotte in 1964, thus her new assignment for Castle deemed her insurable and fit to work again.

-John Ireland was one of Joan's love interests in 1955s Queen Bee; the two had an affair during the filming.
+John Ireland was one of Joan's love interests in 1955s Queen Bee; the two had an affair during that filming, just prior to her marriage to Al Steele.

-I Saw What You Did was remade as a TV movie in 1988.
+I Saw What You Did was remade as a US TV movie in 1988.

 Critics' Reviews: